felimichalski/alkemy-fullstack-js/README.md

 # alkemy-fullstack-js

-This project is a Full Stack Development Challenge for Alkemy company
+This project is a Full Stack Development Challenge for Alkemy company.

 ## Requirements

-- Node js
+- Node js.
-- npm (included in Node js)
+- npm (included in Node js).
-- mysql (You can install softwares like xampp or directly mysql)
+- mysql (You can install softwares like xampp or directly mysql).
-- Gmail account (nodemailer)
+- Gmail account (nodemailer).

 ## Installation

-Use the package manager npm to install the dependencies of the project
+Use the package manager npm to install the dependencies of the project.

 ```bash